-The GSO 2040 Future Land Use Map designates this location as Commercial.
-The requested City CD-C-M (Conditional District - Commercial - Medium) zoning district would allow uses that are generally consistent with those described in the Commercial future land use designation.
+The GSO 2040 Future Land Use Map designates this location as Commercial (approximately the northwestern three-quarters) and Residential (remainder).
+The requested City CD-C-M (Conditional District - Commercial - Medium) zoning district, as conditioned, would allow uses that are generally consistent with those described in the Commercial and Residential future land use designations.
+When located in areas designated by the Future Land Use Map as Residential, uses other than single family residential and multi-family residential should generally be in the scale of a Neighborhood- or a District- Scaled Activity Center as described in the Future Built Form Map, in a form that is appropriate to the character of the area.
 The Future Built Form Map designates this location as Urban General, and as being within an Urban Mixed Use Corridor.
 The Growth Tiers Map designates this location as being within Growth Tier 1.